jdmedlock/learnyounode/README.md

-# learnyounode - FreeCodeCamp learnnodejs exercises
+# learnyounode - FreeCodeCamp 'learnyounode' exercises

 This repo contains my solutions for the exercises defined in the learnyounode-series of FCC exercises.